rustyeddy/rustyeddy.com/content/software/goals-and-victories.md

 - No Clear, Reachable Objective Goals
 - Milestones are not measurable (can be completed) or reasonable (can be done at all).
-- Nobody /really/ understands the customers needs and wants
+- Nobody _really_ understands the customers needs and wants
 - The goals keep changing, increasing confusion and waste
 - Team leadership is not engaged with user before and during R&D